guilleiguaran/nancy/README.md

 ## Version history

+### 0.4.0 (unreleased)
+*   Added support for basic before/after filters
+*   Added Nancy::BasicRender for rendering of templates using ``ERB`` from stdlib
+*   Refactored full code to set proper accessors for all methods
+*   Removed Nancy::Base.call, only instances can be used to run apps
+*   Removed redirect helper, use instead ``response.redirect '/uri'``
+*   Removed ``tilt`` dependency, to use Nancy::Render add it manually to app
+*   Nancy::Base#halt can't be used with a ``Rack::Response`` object anymore

 ### 0.3.0 (Octuber 3, 2012)
 *   Removed unneccesary Thread accessors, use simple instance getters instead
 *   Refactored Nancy::Base#halt

 ### 0.2.0 (April 12, 2012)